jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

-# RTSA-lab01-CacheAnalysis
+# ES/CPSF-coding02-CacheAnalysis
 In this lab session you will learn how to implement a LRU cache in abstract representation.

 ## Exercise
-Implement a LRU Must-Join as described in the lecture, WCET - Cache Analysis.
+Implement a LRU May-Join as described in the lecture, WCET - Cache Analysis.
 A 16 SetCache with an associativity of 4 Assumed, and cache lines can hold two memory words -> CacheSize 1024kB.
-In order to do so, complete the function "mustJoin" inside [include/AbstractState.h:138](https://git.cs.tu-dortmund.de/nils.hoelscher/RTSA-lab01-CacheAnalysis/src/branch/master/include/AbstractState.h#L138).
+In order to do so, complete the function "mayJoin" inside [include/AbstractState.h:138](https://git.cs.tu-dortmund.de/nils.hoelscher/RTSA-lab01-CacheAnalysis/src/branch/master/include/AbstractState.h#L138).
 The goal is to join the inbound state into the "this" state.